-Certain lifts may offer smoother vertical transportation than others, while other ones may be more efficient or economical.
+Certain lifts may offer smoother vertical transportation for your home than others, while other ones may be more efficient or economical.
 It’s up to you to make the decision of what you value most in your lift.

-The first type for you to consider is called a roped hydraulic residential elevator, which is very convenient because the machinery is not required to be in a machine closet adjoined to the lift, but rather, can be placed in the most convenient location.
+1. The first type of home lift for you to consider is called a roped hydraulic residential lift, which is very convenient because the machinery is not required to be in a machine closet adjoined to the lift, but rather, can be placed in the most convenient location.

 2. The pneumatic vacuum elevator does not require counterweights, pistons, chains or cables.
 It is an extremely energy efficient solution to the home elevator, so is a great choice for someone in search of an environmentally friendly option for their lift.

 3. The winding drum and counterweight chain drive system is a lift that has both the benefit that the drum and motor can either be located at the bottom or the top of the machine, and it poses a lower price to the consumer.
 However, there is a tradeoff of a louder and rougher ride.